openlayers/openlayers/doc/tutorials/bundle.md

 ## Initial steps

 Create a new empty directory for your project and navigate to it by running `mkdir new-project && cd new-project`.
-Initialize your project using `npm init` and answer the questions asked.
+Initialize your project with

+    npm init

 Add OpenLayers as dependency to your application with